Office of Diversity, Equity, and Inclusion (DEI)

 Enhancing Diversity in All Areas of the University

-- During the 2019-2020 academic year, a multi-faceted strategy for diversifying SUA faculty was created to include: expanding the applicant pools, providing diversity training for search committees, expanding the short list, and recruiting through the Consortium for Faculty Diversity.
+- Our strategy for diversifying SUA faculty and staff, created in 2019, is continuing to be carried out and we will continue focusing on expanding the applicant pools, providing diversity training for search committees, expanding the short list, and recruiting through the Consortium for Faculty Diversity.

 Building a Community of Care and Belonging

-- Community Forums: We will hold regular community forums for all members of the Soka community.
+- Community Forums: We will continue to hold regular community forums for all members of the Soka community.
+During the fall, we will hold community conversations about the university diversity, equity, and inclusion values created during the strategic planning process.

 Planning, Sustaining and Measuring our Diversity, Equity, and Inclusion Work

-- Student Affairs Diversity Committee was formed in fall 2020 with representatives from all different areas to develop a department-wide strategy for DEI.
+- The Student Affairs Diversity Committee, which was formed in fall 2020 with student affairs staff representatives, will continue this academic year to develop a department-wide strategy for DEI.

-- Eight representatives from Soka University of America have attended monthly eConvenings, each session focused on approaches for achieving racial equity across areas on college campuses.
+- Through our Liberal Arts Colleges Racial Equity Leadership Alliance (LACRELA) membership, representatives from Soka University of America will continue to attend monthly eConvenings, each session focused on approaches for achieving racial equity across areas on college campuses.

 The mission of the Office of Diversity, Equity, and Inclusion is to support and foster individuals who embody the characteristics of a global citizen and ensure that the university community continues its ever-evolving development, which is grounded in the dignity and respect of each individual and their contributions to our community.